tire-fire/Quotient/TEST_PLAN.md

 ## 9. Security and Error Handling
 - Ensure helper functions like `GetFile` do not permit directory traversal (see TODO in `helpers.go`).
+- Verify input and output validation on all endpoints, rejecting unexpected or malformed data.
+- Confirm authentication and authorization checks are enforced on every API path.
+- Add tests that attempt XSS, CSRF, IDOR, command injection, SQL injection, and deserialization attacks to ensure they are blocked.
+- Ensure CORS policy does not allow credentialed requests from arbitrary origins.
 - Verify that invalid input to API endpoints results in appropriate HTTP status codes without leaking sensitive information.

 ## Running Tests